Best Diet for Indian Ringneck Parakeet

 Indian Ringneck Parakeet Nutritional Profile

 Nutrition for Indian Ringneck Parakeet must account for this species's Medium (14-17 inches including tail, 115-140 grams) frame and naturally friendly disposition.
 Across a lifespan of 25-30+ years, dietary consistency directly influences vitality and longevity.
 Indian Ringneck Parakeet birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Indian Ringneck Parakeet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Indian Ringneck Parakeet to maintain plumage health and joint function.

 Life-Stage Feeding Guide for Indian Ringneck Parakeet